soccermafia89/Resistance-Ontology/README.txt

 		Add a belongsTo ${player} property for each vote.
 	Add a containsVote only (${ list of vote resources cast this round}) to the VotingEvent property.

-For each mission/check cards there is an associated property you can assign to each player resource.
+For each mission/check cards there is an associated property you can assign to the appropriate player resource.
 	AccusesPlayer is when one player checks another character's card and calls them a spy.
 	VouchesPlayer is when one player checks another player's card and calls them resistance.
 	AccusesVote is when one player checks another player's cast vote and calls it a fail vote.